-- Repeat the process using the AIA extension of the intermediate certification authority certificates until the final reference finds an intermediate certification authority certificate that is issued and signed by COMMON
+- Repeat the process using the AIA extension of the intermediate CA certificates until the final reference finds an intermediate CA certificate that is issued and signed by COMMON.

 Many products and implementations may automatically retrieve the intermediate certificates during a process called certificate path building or certificate path discovery.
 You will encounter varying implementations of the certificate path discovery process based on differences in client operating systems, browsers, mobile devices, programming languages, and even applications directly.
-It can be challenging to understand all the options that impact your users and applications and we are seeking input and contributions to expand this information for you.
+It can be challenging to understand all the options that impact your users and applications; we are seeking input and contributions to expand this information for you.

 We want to add more information to help you, so check back often or review the Issues posted and consider contributing!